richpeck/exception_handler/README.md

 This means that all you're really doing is taking "Ruby" errors and giving them an appropriate HTTP status code & message body (HTML).
 Rails handles the process for you - the *only* thing we need to worry about is how the HTML is generated.

 What confuses most is the way in which Rails does this.
 The process is handled by [`ActionDispatch::ShowExceptions`](https://github.com/rails/rails/blob/master/actionpack/lib/action_dispatch/middleware/show_exceptions.rb#L44) - which builds a new response out of the one passed to it by the exception generator.
-Through this process, it calls whichever class is present in [`exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration) to obtain the HTML...
+Through this process, it calls whichever class is present in [`exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration)...

     # show_exceptions.rb
     def render_exception(request, exception)